Boulder City Personal Injury Lawyer

 When a negligent or intentional action of another person or entity caused your injuries, you can file a lawsuit under personal injury law.
 All states in the country have their own laws outline how cases qualify under personal injury.
 For instance, workers’ compensation law covers any form of injuries that take place while at work.
 Under Nevada law, to establish whether a case qualifies, get in touch with a lawyer at McDonald Worley to schedule your free consultation with one of our experienced attorneys in Boulder City.

 How is Fault in Personal Injury Cases Defined By Nevada Law?

-Comparative negligence law in Nevada allows a plaintiff of a personal injury case to recover part of the plaintiff’s damages if one defendant or more was 50% responsible at least for the accident or injury.
+Comparative negligence law in Nevada allows a plaintiff in a personal injury case to recover part of the plaintiff’s damages if one defendant or more was 50% responsible at least for the accident or injury.

 The comparative negligence standard in Nevada is also referred to as either modified comparative fault, modified comparative negligence, shared fault, or comparative fault.

 Does Reaching a Settlement Take A Long Time?

 Injured victims frequently wonder how long it will take in order to reach a settlement after they have been injured in an accident.
 There are some settlements that are completed faster than others are.
 Since each case is unique, there is no way to exactly predict how long it is going to take to reach a settlement.
 At McDonald Worley we want to ensure you are getting the assistance you need and are focused on recovering from your injuries.
 We will do everything we can to speed the process up as best as we can.

 You must continue to seek medical care while you are trying to obtain compensation.
 As your lawyers we will ask for and make copies of all of your relevant medical information since it can be used as proof for your case to receive just settlement.
 Quite often victims are awarded larger settlement amounts when their injuries are life-changing, catastrophic, and severe.